5 Superpowers Fleet Managers Need

 Your colleagues depend on you knowing where Frank and his truck are right now, how many miles that is from the site of the new request that just popped up, whether Frank can make it in time… and whether there might be a better way to send him because you know a shortcut.

 Again, two options: develop spatial-awareness superpowers, or get a fleet tracking solution to monitor your vehicles every minute of the day.

-- A Super Human Sense of Smell when it comes to Bul#@$t
+5. A super human sense of smell when it comes to bul#@$t.

-Fleet managers also have the thankless but mission-critical responsibility of knowing which drivers are behaving responsibly and professionally out in the field, and which are putting the company’s vehicles and reputation at risk every time they head out to a job site.
+Fleet managers also have the thankless but mission-critical responsibility of ensuring drivers are behaving responsibly and professionally out in the field, and not putting the company’s vehicles and reputation at risk every time they head out to a job site.

-Without real data, you’ll need to just know — somehow — when your service techs are treating your trucks like race cars.
+Without real data, you’ll need to just know — somehow — when a service tech is treating your truck like a race car.
 You’ll have to find some way of knowing when a driver is braking too late and too hard, going too fast around corners, speeding, or leaving your truck’s engine idling for no good reason.
 Or maybe you have a driver who decided to use the company vehicle to do a little side work or a personal project, then fib about it after the fact.

 Now, if you have a super human bul#@$t detector, you could just ask your drivers whether they’re treating your company vehicles with care.
 But if you don’t have that infallible skill, you could also easily install GPS vehicle trackers — and get all of these details as hard data.

 One final thought.
 Even superheroes need a command center with the tools and resources to fight crime and save the day.
 One of the most valuable tools available to fleet managers — and one that can help enhance all of the superpowers we’ve discussed in this post — is GPS vehicle tracking.